riak-synrc/pbkdf2/share/docs/rst/other.rst

 views would generate a new ETag for all view URL's in a single design doc, even if that specific view's results had not changed.

-In CouchDB 1.1 each ``_view`` URL has it's own ETag which only gets updated when changes are made to the database that effect that index.
+Each ``_view`` URL has it's own ETag which only gets updated when changes are made to the database that effect that index.
 If the index for that specific view does not change, that view keeps the original ETag head (therefore sending back 304 Not Modified more often).

 Added built-in filters for ``_changes``: ``_doc_ids`` and ``_design``.
 ======================================================================